DingWB/BG_snm3C-seq/README.md

 ### 1.3 Spatial data
 MERFISH transcriptomic data will be available on [BIL](https://doi.org/10.35077/g.1194) soon

-### 1.4 bigwig & hic files
+### 1.4 bigwig, hic files & track files
-bigwig and hic files are available for download on [Basal Ganglia Epigenome Browser](https://basalganglia.epigenomes.net/)
+bigwig, hic files and other track files can be visualized on [Basal Ganglia Epigenome Browser](https://basalganglia.epigenomes.net/) or downloaded from [FTP site](https://epigenome.wustl.edu/basal-ganglia-epigenome/tracks/eckerlab/)

 ### 1.5 Processed data
 Processed data are available on the NCBI Gene Expression Omnibus (GEO) and Figshare